A Way To Save Puerto Rico

 Economists from the Obama White House, the Clinton White House, and even the Trump White House have endorsed the idea or something similar.

-Plenty of Puerto Ricans are available to help.
+Plenty of Puerto Ricans is available to help.

 Some might argue the job guarantee shouldn’t pay more than that median.
 That would reduce the cost by around one fourth.